 - Check the supplies for water rust and hardness buildup between the fittings and the supplies.

 - If mold or hardness is present, you will probably notice water running or dripping even if it is slowly along the supplies, this means that the supplies need to be replaced.
 P.s: Carefully check the source of the leak before replacing anything.
-Water leaks are very misleading and, you don’t want to waste time and money fixing the wrong fixture.
-The best way to check for leakage is to have a flashlight and a mirror handy; this will allow you to diagnose the area with more precision and clarity.

 Before replacing a supply line: